jeniseruehle/jeniseruehle.github.io/_posts/2020-07-04-tarottogo_cli.markdown

 ![](https://media2.giphy.com/media/pWIak75z5nNWU/200.gif)

-Then came the actual scraping of information... at first I couldn't decide how and what exactly I wanted to scrape and after much initial frustration, I almost decided to ONLY scrape the 22 Major Arcana cards.
-My first attempts were hours of not returning much of anything and then the despair set in followed by the doubt and procrastination monsters.
+Then came the actual scraping of information... at first I couldn't decide how and what exactly I wanted to scrape and after many failed attempts, I almost decided to ONLY scrape the 22 Major Arcana cards.
+I spent several hours for a few days not returning much of anything and then the despair set in followed by the doubt and procrastination monsters.
 I gave myself all kinds of excuses - I had to work, I had housework, I had banana bread to bake... all the while knowing there was no way I could escape this project and I certainly couldn't give up.

-I finally had a "come to Jesus" moment with myself and decided to buckle down and truly give it the attention it deserved.
-I rewatched the videos, I went back over all my notes in detail, I reviewed the student scraper and kickstarter labs.
+I finally had a moment where I could not avoid it any longer, I had to buckle down and just work my way through it.
+I rewatched the videos, went back over all my notes in detail, and reviewed the Music CLI, Student Scraper and Kickstarter labs.
 When I really got into it, it took me almost a full day to get my scrape to work but it DID work and I was in awe.
-From that moment on, it was all a matter of figuring out how to get everything to work properly.
+From that moment on, it was all a matter of figuring out how to get everything else to work properly.

 My biggest issue was once I got the information to scrape and display properly, three of my cardsets kept returning a '404 Not Found (OpenURI::HTTPError)'...